CityScrolls logo Explore Venice ›

 Top 20 Spots Beyond the Classics

-With so many incredible sights to explore, narrowing down Venice’s must-sees is no easy task.
+With so many incredible sights to explore, narrowing down Venice’s must-sees from all our featured spots is no easy task.

-Here’s our attempt at 20 top spots, beyond the classic, famous ones you’ve probably already come across in other travel blogs.
+Here’s our pick of 20 top spots — beyond the classic, famous ones you’ve probably already heard of.

 1